OAS in Docker Containers

 As you see, the Windows Dockerfile differs from the Linux version.
 The FROM entry references the nanoserver tag which is a bare bones Windows runtime host.
 The same ports are mapped in the EXPOSE lines.
 The COPY command copies the contents of the oas-win directory to the container’s oas directory.
 You’ll note the addition of the USER command, which specifies that the context the OAS Platform should run on is the System account with elevated privileges.
 This is required.
-Lastly, the ENTRYPOINT is modified to call the dotnet executable with the OASEngine.dll as the argument.
+Lastly, the ENTRYPOINT is modified to call the OASEngine.exe executable.
 Also, see the section below titled Windows Containers as you may run wither Linux or Windows applications in containers on the Windows platform.

 - Build the OAS container image with the following command.
 This creates and registers a reusable image that can be spun up as multiple side-by-side containers:

 - The OAS Platform allows you to customize which ports are used for configuration communications as well as for access with SDKs, the REST API, and WebHMI products.
 When using OAS within a container, it is important to use the defaults of 58727 for TCP communications and 58725 for HTTP calls.
 These can be mapped to fixed host ports within the Dockerfile, or mapped dynamically during the execution of “docker run”.
 The OAS LicenseHost relies on the default underlying ports to allow for license activation, but you may still map these to customized ports if you want to access the containers via localhost.